AlexandreGazagnes/ethOS-update-manager/README.md

 ##  CONTRIBUING
 Feel free to submit any issues/pull resquest you want <p>
-Clone, download and fork at will
+Clone, download and fork at will <p>
 Staring and following also strongly recomanded

 ##  MISC